Alcohol Interlock Program

 What should I do to get started?

-Roads and Maritime will send you a letter when your minimum licence disqualification period is almost complete and you are eligible to get your interlock licence.
+Transport for NSW will send you a letter when your minimum licence disqualification period is almost complete and you are eligible to get your interlock licence.

 The Participant Guide outlines the key steps to get your interlock licence and important information about the program.
 You can also start with the Getting started – Quick Guide or watch a short video.